TriparnaR/Chefbook_Docker/README.md

-The Docker Cookbook provides resources for installing docker as well as building, managing, and running docker containers.
+The Docker Cookbook provides resources for installing docker as well as building, managing , and running docker containers.

 ## Scope